gitrows/gitrows/docs/js/03_data.md

 ## types(path[, *object* {'$limit':'number'}])

-To get the columns and their data types which can be one of `string`, `number`, `integer`, `array` or `object`.
+Returns the columns and their data types which can be one of `string`, `number`, `integer`, `array` or `object`.
 The data types are detetced from the data set values.
 To speed detection up you can optionally pass a filter argument with the number of rows to be processed.
 If mixed values are found within a column, the following take precedence: `string` over `number` over `integer`.

 ```js
 const limit = {'$limit':'10'};